-The high top fade haircut is a total classic hairstyle.
+The high top fade haircut is a totally classic hairstyle.
 While we dig this look, even the favorites deserve an update every now and again.
 For the fade, we are all about a higher top that allows your natural texture to get the attention it needs.
-You can also easily incorporate newer styles into the mix like an undercut or juice haircut styles.
+You can also easily incorporate newer styles into the mix, like an undercut or juice haircut styles.

 16 High Top Fade Styles

 Ready to revive your fade or get in on this haircut style?
 Read on for fresh and new ways to totally upgrade your high fade haircut: